guardian/frontend/docs/03-dev-howtos/02-deployment.md

 # Deployment

-Deploy dotcom using the `dotcom:frontend` project in riff-raff.
+Deploy dotcom using the `dotcom:frontend-all` project in riff-raff.
 This will autodeploy in PROD- and it's usually what you want to do when using CODE.

 ## What to do when a deployment breaks